LoneWolfLou/Capstone-4-Inventory/README.md

-# Functionality
+# Description
-This is an inventory program and as the manager i coded a program to do the following.
+The Poised Project is a program written the Java language that was created to fulfill the level 2 task requirements for the Hyperion Development Software Engineering Bootcamp that I am enrolled in.
+This is an inventory program and as the manager i coded a program to do the following:

 To optimize your delivery time and for neater organization, you have decided to use your Python knowledge to get an overview of what each stock-taking session entailed.